asmaa-elfatayry/Very-Simple-Chat-Using-PHP-MySQL/README.md

 # Welcome! 👋

-## To run the chat
+## To run chat

 after start Apache and mySql

-1- donload the file
+- donload the file
-2- create database and name it chat
+- create database and name it chat
-3- create a table and named it chatroom
+- create a table and named it chatroom
-4- create four column (id,name,msg,date)
+- create four column (id,name,msg,date)
-5- open the index.php file in two tabs to see the output
+- open the index.php file in two tabs to see the output

 ### Built with